pizza-droid/cinnamon/README.md

 ## Notes

 **Experimental 2embed metadata proxy:** When no TMDB API key is configured, `search` and `watch` fall back to `api.2embed.cc` (no key needed).
 This works for most popular shows/movies but may be slower, less reliable, or return incomplete results.
-Set a real TMDB key via `cinnamon config set-api-key YOUR_KEY` for the best experience.
+We reccomend getting a TMDB key for a more reliable experience

 This project is mostly vibe coded and our lazy ass didnt even write more than 300 lines. feel free to give us feedback so we can improve this project and make it as good as possible.